vtakov/baby-monitor/README.md

 0000000000006422 00 KEY_VOLUMEDOWN Sony_RMT-CS33AD
 ```

 Last step is to give these events actions, e.g. start a program.
 For this we use the program irexec.
 This needs its config file ~/.lircrc
-Copy it from the src folder
+Create a new one or copy the `.lircrc` file from the src folder